apache/openwhisk-wskdeploy/README.md

     ./gradlew goBuild
     ```

-1. Upon a successful build, the `wskdeploy` Upon a successful build, the `wskdeploy` binaries can be found within the under the corresponding `build/<os>-<architecture>/` folder of your project:
+1. Upon a successful build, the `wskdeploy` binaries can be found under the corresponding `build/<os>-<architecture>/` folder of your project:

     ```sh
     $ ls build